 When I was 18, I moved to Ghana for 6 months to do volunteer work.
 I grew up abroad, but Ghana was totally unexpected.
 It definitely changed me.
 However, when I returned from Ghana, I felt pretty lost and directionless.
 In Ghana, I was outspoken and fierce, but back in Abu Dhabi I felt invisible and lost.

 As a result, I made the mistake of getting involved with a guy that I wasn’t actually interested in.
 I bowed to societal pressures to be in a relationship, even though at that point in my life I didn’t want to be.
-I moved country to be with him.
+I moved to another country to be with him.
 He was emotionally manipulative, and I allowed myself to be totally alienated from friends and family.
 When I finally got out of the relationship, I moved to Seattle where a friend from Ghana happened to live.
 We decided we wanted to get tattoos together without realizing that we had both designed tattoos representing our time in Ghana.